Best And Worst Cars To Insure In Canada

 Additional features on a car can increase insurance rates.
 High-tech safety equipment, for instance, will be more expensive to repair, and powerful engines may place you at a higher risk for speeding.

 So, an expensive vehicle that is stolen more often and is the target of higher rates of theft will be more expensive to insure because the risk level for the insurance provider is higher.
-Likewise for repair costs: a vehicle model that is very expensive to repair when damaged will cost your insurance provider more in compensation.
+The same can be said for repair costs: a vehicle model that is very expensive to repair when damaged will cost your insurance provider more in compensation.
 As such, premiums will be higher to offset these higher costs.

 Best Cars To Insure In Canada